-It’s been just over two years since musician Prince’s tragic passing, but his Paisley Park estate in Minneapolis carries on one of his lasting legacies and strict house rules: the tourist destination and recording studio has stayed strictly meat-free, just like the vegan artist would have wanted.
+Updated April 26, 2019.
+It’s been three years since musician Prince’s tragic passing, but his Paisley Park estate in Minneapolis carries on one of his lasting legacies and strict house rules: the tourist destination and recording studio has stayed strictly meat-free, just like the vegan artist would have wanted.

 Prince’s famous estate has been open to the public for many months, but visiting is permitted bearing in mind that one caveat: All guests must eschew meat, and preferably all animal products, during their time there.
 All staff must also adhere to the rule.